security-assignments/security-assignments.github.io/_activities/activity_sqli.md

 ### Show all users and the database name

-Demonstrates joining a tautology query with a `database() query using the `union` command.
+Demonstrates joining a tautology query with a `database()` query using the `union` command.

 `' or 0=0 union select null, database() #`

 ### Show just the database name

 Again demonstrates joining two queries with the union command.
-Both commands below are equivalent.
+Both commands below are equivalent:

 `' or 0=1 union select null, database() #`